top of page

 Essay Coaching

-Using College Essay Guy (CEG) and other curricula, we'll reflect on "what makes you - YOU" and find the natural way for a student to communicate their unique personality in writing.
+Using College Essay Guy (CEG) and WOW Writing curricula, we'll reflect on "what makes you - YOU" and find the natural - and relatively painless - way for a student to communicate their unique personality in writing.

 Resume with pen icon